6 Ways to Pay Off Your Loans and Live Debt-Free

 Always make minimum monthly payments

 In order to avoid paying higher interest and penalty fees, always be on schedule with your minimum payments.
-Since you should start with the highest interest rate, pay more than minimum for that debt.
+Since you should start with the highest interest rate, pay more than the minimum for that debt.
 You can then make minimum payments on your other debts.

 Cut down on your expenses